 Below is an article on the current rules on Internet sales tax in Texas.
-The new federal law scheduled to be voted on in May 2013 would affect all state Internet sales tax laws so be sure to check for updates in this area.
-(We will continue to keep you updated as well.)
+A new federal law would affect all state Internet sales tax laws so be sure to check for updates in this area.

 The General Rule: Physical Presence in the State